 However, FCC is seeing increased action by DFO to force involuntary relinquishment without compensation in several fisheries.
-The most egregious case is the elver fishery in Atlantic Canada.
+The most egregious case is the elver fishery in Atlantic Canada which suffered a complete shutdown for the 2024 fishing season due to multiple failings by the department over the last 5 years.
 Another example is Dungeness Crab in BC.
 This involuntary relinquishment approach disrespects past investments made by the licence holders and creates a disincentive for future investments - in Canada's leading sector of the blue economy.
 It will ultimately damage the economic prospects for companies, cost jobs and hurt coastal communities.
 This comes at a curious time when the Blue Economy Strategy should be encouraging more investment in the sector.